AliceO2Group/QualityControl/README.md

 TODO -> piotr

+## Code Organization

+The repository QualityControl contains the _Framework_  and the _Modules_ in the respectively named directories.

+The Data Sampling code is part of the AliceO2 repository.

 ## User-defined modules

 The Quality Control uses _plugins_ to load the actual code to be executed by the _Tasks_ and the _Checkers_.
 A module, or plugin, can contain one or several _Tasks_ and/or one or several _Checks_.
 They must subclass `TaskInterface.h` and `CheckInterface.h` respectively.
 We use the Template Method Design Pattern.